Blatter does not rule out staying beyond February, says confidant

 “His mood is perfect.
 He was hunted for the last six months and somehow he has to balance it.
 But what happened in just the last four weeks is that Exco is behind him.
 At the last Exco, 100 percent of what he proposed was accepted by the Exco.
 The whole Exco, the government of FIFA is behind their president,” he said.

 FIFA’s independent ethics investigators are however reported to be investigating Blatter, following Friday’s OAG announcement.
-The investigators are not authorised to comment on individual cases or even confirm they are under way.
+The investigators are not authorized to comment on individual cases or even confirm they are under way.

 In some previous cases, soccer officials have been suspended pending investigations.